This section discusses the different types of disk sets available in Solaris Volume Manager.

-Shared disk sets are intended, in part, for use with Sun Cluster or another supported High Availability (HA) framework.
+Shared disk sets are intended, in part, for use with Sun Cluster, Solstice HA (High Availability), or another supported third-party HA framework.
 Solaris Volume Manager by itself does not provide all the functionality necessary to implement a failover configuration.

 Before the autotake feature became available in the Solaris 9 4/04 release, Solaris Volume Manager did not support the automatic mounting of file systems on disk sets through the /etc/vfstab file.
 Solaris Volume Manager required the system administrator to manually issue a disk set take command by using the metaset -s setname -t command before the file systems on the disk set could be accessed.

-With the autotake feature enabled, you can set a disk set to be automatically taken by a host at boot time.
+With the autotake feature, you can set a disk set to be automatically accessed at boot time by using the metaset -s setname -A enable command.
+The autotake feature makes it possible for you to define at boot the mount options for a file system in the /etc/vfstab file.
 This feature allows you to define the mount options in the /etc/vfstab file for file systems on volumes in the enabled disk set.

 Only single-host disk sets support the autotake feature.
-The autotake feature requires that the disk set is not shared with any other hosts.
-A disk set that is shared cannot be set to use the autotake feature.
-If the autotake feature is enabled on a shared disk set, the metaset -A command fails.
-However, after other hosts are removed from the disk set, the autotake feature can be enabled on the single-host disk set.
+The autotake feature requires that the disk set is not shared with any other systems.
+A disk set that is shared cannot be set to use the autotake feature, and the metaset -A command will fail.
+However, after other hosts are removed from the disk set, it may then be set to autotake.
 Similarly, an autotake disk set cannot have other hosts added to it.
-However, if the autotake feature is disabled, additional hosts can then be added to the disk set.
+If the autotake feature is disabled, additional hosts can then be added to the disk set.

 In a Sun Cluster environment, the autotake feature is disabled.
 Sun Cluster handles the take and release of a disk set.

-For more information on the autotake feature, see the -A option description in metaset(1M).
+For more information on the autotake feature see the -A option of the metaset(1M) command.

-Starting with the Solaris 9 9/04 release, Solaris Volume Manager can manage storage in a Sun Cluster environment using multi-owner disk sets.
-Multi-owner disk sets allow multiple nodes in a cluster to share the ownership of disk sets and to simultaneously access the shared disks.
+Named disk sets created in a Sun Cluster environment are called multi-owner disk sets.
+Multi-owner disk sets allow multiple nodes to share the ownership of the disk sets and to simultaneously access the shared disks.
 All disks and volumes in a multi-owner disk set can be directly accessed by all the nodes in a cluster.
-Each multi-owner disk set contains a list of the nodes that have been added to the disk set.
-Consequently, each multi-owner disk set within a cluster configuration can have a different (and sometimes overlapping) set of nodes.
+Each multi-owner disk set contains a list of hosts that have been added to the disk set.
+Consequently, each multi-owner disk set within a cluster configuration can have a different (and sometimes overlapping) set of hosts.

 Each multi-owner disk set has a master node.
 The function of the master node is to manage and update the state database replica changes.
 Since there is a master node per disk set, multiple masters can exist simultaneously.
 There are two ways that the master is chosen.
 The first way is that a node becomes the master if it is the first node to add a disk to the disk set.
 The second way is when a master node panics and fails.
 The node with the lowest node id becomes the master node.

-Multi-owner disk sets work with Sun Cluster and with applications such as Oracle9i Real Application Clusters.
-For information about compatible releases of Sun Cluster, see http://wwws.sun.com/software/cluster.
+Multi-owner disk set functionality is enabled only in a Sun Cluster environment to manage multi-owner disk set storage.
+The Solaris Volume Manager for Sun Cluster feature works with releases of Sun Cluster beginning with the Sun Cluster 10/04 software collection and with applications like Oracle Real Applications Clusters.
 For more information on Solaris Volume Manager for Sun Cluster, see Chapter 4, Solaris Volume Manager for Sun Cluster (Overview).